cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-balancers.md

 **If there is no preexisting DNS record with the same name**, disabling the load balancer will prevent clients from resolving the host, and requests will fail.

 **If a Load Balancer is manually disabled**, traffic is not served to the associated origins or the fallback.
 If all pools in a Load Balancer are manually disabled or unhealthy, traffic goes to the fallback pool.
 No health checks run on the fallback pool.
+If the pool serving as your fallback pool is also disabled, the SOA record is served.

 ## HTTP keep-alive (persistent HTTP connection)